 The most common and visually stunning driving shots are when the car is in focus and the rest is in a panned motion blur.
 Panning is using the camera to follow the subject as it is moving parallel to you.

 A cool way to get some motion in your picture is to stand next to the road and let the car drive past you.
 Follow the car with your lens in one smooth action and set the shutter speed to 125th of a second.

 Another way is to shoot the car out of another moving car.
 With someone else driving, photograph the car out of the window.
 Do note that you must be careful with this, cars are not toys.

 By doing this you will get some nice movement on the road and on the wheels.
 Most of these shots tend to be taken on freeways during empty hours.

 Cars have a variety of cool angles, make use of them!
-A very common mistake that causes fairly sterile car pictures is shooting at your eye level—as in, the view you get while standing in front of the car.
+A very common mistake is shooting at your eye level—as in, the view you get while standing in front of the car.

 Despite your eye finding the view a logical way to shoot, it really is the least flattering angle for a car.
 Part of the reason for this is how familiar the perspective is.
 Another reason is because that angle really cannot highlight all of the car’s best features.

 Go high or go low.
 Go to the side.
 Turn at an angle.
 Do something weird if you have to!